JAForbes/blog/posts/node-scripting-tips.md

     .catch(console.error)
 ```

 So that just logs 50, 100, 150 and so on until it's got all the data.
-Now I can up that MaxKeys to 1000 and put it up the top as a variable.
-It should still work.
+Now I can up the `MaxKeys` to `1000` and it will still work.

 ```js
 const AWS = require('aws-sdk')